blogmywiki/smolBASIC/README.md

 ```
 and they have written and executed a text-based program and sequence without worrying about line numbers, capital letters or punctuation.

+Despite being so simple, it lets you save smolBASIC programs to the micro:bit's non-volatile memory, so you don't lose your work (if you remember to save it!)

 Read my initial blog post and watch the video here: http://www.suppertime.co.uk/blogmywiki/2021/07/simple-text-language/

 ## What's the instruction set?